olive tree allergy foods to avoid 102200231

 Author Avatar

-Reviewed by Noha Basiony
+Reviewed by Noha Basiouny

 Olive trees, with their timeless elegance and the promise of delectable fruits and nourishing oils, have long been cherished symbols of the Mediterranean region.
 However, for some individuals, olives and their derivatives can be the source of an allergic reaction.